-We stopped briefly in Campbell Town, but since the bridge was a fair step away from where we'd parked the car, we decided to head on to Ross and have a look at the bridge on the return journey.
+We stopped briefly in Campbell Town, but since the bridge was a fair step away from where we could park the car, we headed on to Ross.

-The main road between Hobart and Launceston by-passes Ross but, turning off the highway we came to the third highlight in twenty-four hours.
+The main road between Hobart and Launceston bypasses Ross but, turning off the highway we came to the third highlight in twenty-four hours.
 It seems Ross has not been adversely affected by modern tourism.
+The town is beautifully preserved.

-The town is beautifully preserved, and while we were by no means the only tourists rubbernecking around the relics there was plenty of elbow room.

-What brought most of them to Ross was, of course, the convict-built stone bridge dating back to 1836.
+While we were by no means the only tourists rubbernecking around the relics, there was plenty of elbow room.
+What brought most of them to Ross was, of course, the convictbuilt stone bridge dating back to 1836.

 It might be the third oldest bridge still in use in Australia, but the highlight is the intricately carved work on both sides of the bridge.